m0diallo/HackerStatistics/README.md

 ## Case Study: Hacker Statistics

-In this chapter, I've applied a range of concepts learned in my course to calculate probabilities and simulate scenarios using hacker statistics techniques.
+I've applied a range of concepts to calculate probabilities and simulate scenarios using hacker statistics techniques.
 Let's walk through the exercises:

 ### Random float